-Vicki has completed 4 weeks of training with Roz (along with top up training), has a certificate in canine first aid, NVQ level 2 in animal care, Btec in Dog Training, Btec animal first aid and also agility instructor training.
+Vicki has completed 4 weeks of training with Roz , has a certificate in canine first aid, NVQ level 2 in animal care, Btec in Dog Training, Btec animal first aid and also agility instructor training.

-One client has reported a huge improvement in their dog’s behaviour since Karla took over their solo walks- music to my ears!
+Some clients have reported a huge improvement in their dog’s behaviour since Karla took over their solo walks- music to Roz’s ears!

-Karla has completed four weeks shadow work with me (as well as ongoing top-up training).
-She has completed canine first aid course and is currently doing a diploma in dog behaviour.
+Karla has completed four weeks shadow work with Roz as well as two canine first aid courses .
+She is currently doing a diploma in dog behaviour.